dimishpatriot/linktester_py/README.md

 **pytest linktester.py --url pagename**

-To start testing in multithreading-mode add key "--th" and num of threads:
+To start testing in multithreading-mode add key "--th" and num of threads (by default --th=1):

 **pytest linktester.py --url pagename --th 4**

-To see all process in console add pytest-key "-s":
+To see all process in console use pytest-key "-s":

-**pytest -s linktester.py --url pagename --th 4**
+**pytest -s linktester.py --url pagename**

-To see full pytest report in console add pytest-key "-v":
+To see full pytest report in console use pytest-key "-v":

-**pytest -v -s linktester.py --url pagename --th 4**
+**pytest -v linktester.py --url pagename**

 To start test only for links or images add pytest-key "-k" with string "links" or "images"

+**pytest -k "links" linktester.py --url pagename**

+To start test only for site in deep use pytest-key "-k" with string "deep".
+You can set how many levels to test in depth of the domain with key "--levels-in-deep" (by default --levels=0).

+**pytest "deep" linktester.py --url pagename --levels-in-deep 2**

+Full command may looks like this:

-**pytest -v -s -k "links" linktester.py --url pagename --th 4**
+**pytest linktester.py -s -v -k "deep" --url pagename --levels-in-deep 2 --th 8**

 The test result is output to the console and to a log file.
+Sitemap is output to the console and a sitemap file.
 If there is no log folder, it will be created with the first file.
 A separate file is created for each run

+**Note:** Does not work with http-sites as start page yet.